Complete VW Transporter Diesel Heater Installation Guide (Autoterm 2kW, Eberspacher Step-by-Step)

 Remove surround from the diesel and Ad-Blue fill point with a T20 bit.
 Remove 1x 10mm head bolt from diesel fill pipe and 2x 10mm nuts for Ad-Blue fill pipe.
 Both fill pipes should now be loose.

 Get under the van, remove black plastic undertray from beneath passenger seat and also the long undertray covering the fuel tank.
 The under tray beneath the drivers seat also needs to come off.
-Tip: If you are struggling to unwind the round VW undertray fasteners, we supply some spares in our kit so they can be removed with side cutters/pliers.

 The fuel tank is secured by 3 straps and 6 (14mm) bolts in total.
 First, remove the middle strap.
 Then support the fuel tank - the tank will need lowering carefully.